 Precast concrete roof tiles have a life span of 50 years or longer, compared with 25 years or less for standard asphalt- or fiberglass-based shingles.
 If they ever do need to be replaced, the old tiles can be recycled to make new tiles or other products.
 Because of their thermal capacity, concrete roof tiles can also reduce your home heating and cooling costs and maintain more constant indoor air temperatures.
 From a safety standpoint, the tiles are noncombustible and won't burn when exposed to flames or sparks.
 They also are available in a variety of classic styles such as barrel, shake, and slate profiles.
-Sources include Hanson Roof Tile and Eagle Roofing Products.
+Source these at Eagle Roofing Products.

 3. Use concrete for all your exterior flatwork.